 - sudden shortness of breath

-- sharp or stabbing chest pain that worsens with deep breathing
+- sharp chest pain that worsens with deep breathing

 - a cough with bloody mucus